 |Medical Services||Locations||Patient/Visitor Info||Programs & Support||Points of Pride|

-Chartered in 1892 as a 10-bed dispensary, The Chester County Hospital has been serving Chester County and its surrounding communities for 120 years.
+Chartered in 1892 as a 10-bed dispensary, Chester County Hospital has been serving Chester County and its surrounding communities for 120 years.

-As the community grew, the Hospital grew, and by 1918, there were 120 beds, a laboratory, a children's department, and separate buildings for maternity and contagious diseases.
+As the community grew, the hospital grew, and by 1918, there were 120 beds, a laboratory, a children's department, and separate buildings for maternity and contagious diseases.

 In 1918, philanthropist Pierre S. duPont, saddened by the death of friend and employee Lewes A. Mason, donated more than one million dollars to build a hospital in Mr. Mason's honor.
-The new Hospital, Italian Renaissance in style, opened in 1925 with 145 beds.
-Through the years, the Hospital expanded with the addition of new wings and key facilities to keep pace with both the advances in medical technology and the needs of its patients.
+The new hospital, Italian Renaissance in style, opened in 1925 with 145 beds.
+Through the years, the hospital expanded with the addition of new wings and key facilities to keep pace with both the advances in medical technology and the needs of its patients.

-The Hospital's North Pavilion was dedicated in 1986 to the memory of Mr. and Mrs. Pierre duPont.
+The hospital's North Pavilion was dedicated in 1986 to the memory of Mr. and Mrs. Pierre duPont.
 This state-of-the-art addition houses many of the Hospital's inpatient units, as well as some of the most advanced equipment in Radiology and Emergency Medicine.

-The Board of Directors volunteers its time and expertise for the best interests of the Hospital, and the community governs the Hospital.
-The Chester County Hospital has always prided itself on community service, standing as a tradition in the borough of West Chester.
+The Board of Directors volunteers its time and expertise for the best interests of the hospital, and the community governs the Hospital.
+Chester County Hospital has always prided itself on community service, standing as a tradition in the borough of West Chester.
 With every phase of growth, its first consideration has been the betterment of the community it serves.

-To offer comprehensive programs, The Chester County Hospital has partnered with other healthcare providers who share a common mission and vision - to improve the health status of the community.
+To offer comprehensive programs, Chester County Hospital has partnered with other health care providers who share a common mission and vision - to improve the health status of the community.
 These affiliations include Cleveland Clinic in cardiac surgery; the University of Pennsylvania Cancer Network in oncology and radiation oncology; The Children's Hospital of Philadelphia in neonatal and pediatric care; and the University of Pennsylvania Health System in radiology and maternal fetal medicine services.

-Last Updated: 8/15/2012
+Last Updated: 1/28/2014